 Pour some into the center of your dish until the bottom is mostly covered.

 Before picking it up, focus on your breath.

 Allow air to fill your lungs and then flow out.

 When you feel ready, pick up the dish with both hands and carry it forward.

 Do not be concerned about a destination or ending point.

 Take care that the water does not spill from the dish.

 Carry the dish where the sun feels warm on your skin.

 Notice the water washing against the inner rim, like waves breaking against shore.

-Walk until the water evaporates.
+Carry the dish until the water evaporates.